guptavaishnavi536/Face-detection/README.md

 The Viola Jones algorithm has four main steps, which we shall discuss in the sections to follow:

--> Selecting Haar-like features /n
+-> Selecting Haar-like features,
--> Creating an integral image
+-> Creating an integral image,
--> Running AdaBoost training
+-> Running AdaBoost training,
 -> Creating classifier cascades

 There are 3 types of Haar-like features that Viola and Jones identified in their research: